ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/part2_prompting.md

-# [Week 2] Prompting and Prompt Engineering
+# [Part 2] Prompting and Prompt Engineering

-## ETMI5: Explain to Me in 5
+## TL;DR

-In the section on prompting, you will learn the basics of formulating effective prompts to guide language models in generating desired outputs.
-You will explore prompt engineering techniques to refine these prompts for improved performance in various applications.
-We'll  cover the importance of contextual understanding, leveraging training data patterns, and utilizing transfer learning.
+Formulating effective prompts to guide language models in generating desired outputs in LLMs is both an art and a science.
+This section covers prompt engineering techniques to refine prompts for improved performance in various applications.
+The importance of contextual understanding, leveraging training data patterns, and utilizing transfer learning will be covered.

 Advanced prompting methods like Chain-of-Thought and Tree-of-Thought will be introduced, highlighting their roles in enhancing reasoning capabilities.
 Additionally, the section will address the risks associated with prompting, such as bias and prompt hacking, and provide strategies to mitigate these risks.

 ## Introduction

 ### Prompting

-In the realm of language models, "**prompting**" refers to the art and science of formulating precise instructions or queries provided to the model to generate desired outputs.
-It's the input—typically in the form of text—that users present to the language model to elicit specific responses.
+In the realm of language models, "**prompting**" refers to the practice of formulating precise input, instructions or queries provided to the model to generate desired outputs.
+The quality of the inputs — typically in the form of text — that users present to the language model impact the quality of response outputs.
 The effectiveness of a prompt lies in its ability to guide the model's understanding and generate outputs aligned with user expectations.

 ### Prompt Engineering